-My family live in a forest in North Carolina with snakes and spiders under a continuously blue sky.
-My wife homeschools our three children and I teach philosophy at Southeastern Baptist Theological Seminary.
-We are also foster parents and are presently looking after a little boy.
+My family live in North Carolina with snakes and spiders under a continuously blue sky.
+My wife homeschools our four children and I teach philosophy and intellectual history at Southeastern Baptist Theological Seminary.

-We attend and help out at our church, Stony Hill Baptist Church where I also serve as a Deacon.
+We attend and help out at our church, Stony Hill Baptist Church where I also serve as a Deacon/Elder.

-I am an addicted but slow runner and you can find me puffing and panting around town in the wee small hours.
-I am a morning person.
+I am an addicted but slow runner.
+I am also a morning person.
 If you want something cogent from me it has to be between 5am and noon and the nearer lunch it gets the grumpier I will be.
 I am also British.

 I am a graduate of Wycliffe Hall, Oxford (Dip.
 H.E., Biblical and Theological Studies), Moody Bible Institute (BA, Apologetics and Philosophical Theology), Trinity Evangelical Divinity School (MA, Philosophy of Religion), and Southeastern Baptist Theological Seminary (Ph.D Philosophy of Religion).

 I am also a graduate of The Musicians Institute.
 I slog (if you can have a video log then you can have a song log) at soundcloud by attempting to write and record songs/tunes at the fastest rate possible.
 My record is 30 minutes.

 This is a blog not a peer reviewed journal so I give myself permission to commit logical howlers, get my facts wrong, misunderstand my opponents and generally be a fallible human being.
 Don’t misunderstand me, I don’t want to be wrong, but if I had to guarantee that I am right before I hit ‘publish’ I would never post anything.